robinozer/chefs-table/README.md

 - Google Fonts was used to import the fonts used on the website.
 - FontAwesome was used for importing icons used in the footer.
 - W3C validator was used for finding errors in the code throughout the project and improving quality.
-- Chrome Dev tools was used for responsivity, testing CSS rules and exploring ways of managing bugs in the code.
+- Chrome Dev tools was used for increasing responsivity, testing CSS rules and exploring ways of managing bugs in the code.
 - Website [https://tinyjpg.com/] to compress hero image without losing image quality.
 - Website web.dev (part of Chrome Dev tools) was used to measure site performance, accessibility, SEO and best practice.